I’m All Lost In, #107: Katie Wilson for mayor; Out of the Closet for men’s shirts; “mood” for “vibe.”

 At this point I’m convinced it’s because I walk into the store knowing I’m going to find a great shirt that the shopping karma manifests.

-Every time I’ve gone to Out of the Closet this year, including this past Monday, I score.
+Every time I’ve gone to Out of the Closet thrift shop this year, including this past Monday, I score.
 (I also like shopping to their Depeche Mode circa 1986, Sneaker Pimps circa 1997 playlists.)

 I’ve walked out with a comfy, quality, and thrifty button-down men’s shirt on each of my last three visits, including this week when I got one with soft-focus white Cheerio-like circles set on a background of blue and black squares.
 The best thing about this fashionable shirt (in addition to the bargain $9 price tag) is the soft, stretchy material.